build-with-paradox/Securtiy-Writeups/README.md

 ## 💡 Overview

-While this repository currently contains limited write-ups, it highlights my approach and techniques for solving real-world cybersecurity challenges.
+This repository features detailed write-ups of select challenges I've solved, with more to come as I continue my cybersecurity journey.
 My experience spans topics such as:

 - Linux Privilege Escalation
 - Windows Privilege Escalation